 - Linked back to your website, they can increase the Google ranking of your site

 - They help cement your credibility and that of your business

 - They help back up your credentials and impress customers – many businesses add published stories to their websites and marketing collateral

 - It can often be the first step towards regular speaking engagements or your own book!

 Are bylined articles for me?

 Article contributions are not for everyone.
 You do need to enjoy writing, have a flair for it, and have a strong opinion on a topical issue in your industry.
 You also need to ensure you have the time to write them.
-Yes, you can get your PR consultant to edit them, but the content and opinion needs to come from you.
-And don’t expect to be remunerated – paid articles are usually reserved for high-profile people whose presence in a publication usually helps lift the publication’s profile too.
+Yes, you can get your PR agency to edit them, but the content and opinion needs to come from you, as the media are often interested in knowledge-driven, opinion-driven pieces by qualified individuals.
+Don’t expect the media to pay for an article – paid articles are usually reserved for high-profile people whose presence in the media helps lift the media profile too and attracts eyeballs.

-It’s best if the publications attract the audience you want to attract.
-For your own benefit, the publications should also be open to listing a brief author’s bio and website alongside his/her name.
-And know the publication: your articles will need to match its focus, tone and language style.
+Your PR agency should target the media outlets whose readership matches your own target audience.
+For your own benefit, the media should also be open to listing a brief author’s bio and website link alongside his/her name.
+And know the media outlet: your articles will need to match its focus, tone and style.

 What to write about